Tama-Center Station: Keiō Corporation (Keiō Tama-Center Station)

 The station opened on 18 October 1974.
 Four elevated tracks serve two island platforms.
 All trains stop at this station.

 Odakyū Electric Railway (Odakyū Tama-Center Station)

 The station opened on 23 April 1975.
-Two elevated tracks serve two island platforms.
+Two elevated tracks serve two side platforms.
+The station is designed to be able to easily be expanded to four tracks and two island platforms (like the Keiō station).
 All trains stop at this station.

 Tama Toshi Monorail (Tama-Center Station)

 The station opened on 10 January 2000.
-This is a raised station with two tracks and two opposed side platforms, with the station building located underneath.
+This is an elevated station with two tracks and two side platforms, with the station building located underneath.
 It is a standardized station building for this monorail line.

 Surrounding area

 The station sits at the heart of the planned Tama New Town suburb, and as such is home to most of the area's main commercial and municipal buildings.
 There are numerous shopping centers centered on a pedestrian mall on the station's south side.
-Sanrio Puroland is located (about 200 m) south-east of the station.
+Sanrio Puroland is located about 200 m south-east of the station.